🎧 [PLAYBACK: SOUND ON]

 It’s less a misunderstood masterpiece than a misinterpreted masterprank.

-Director Paul Verhoeven’s greatest provocations (Showgirls included) have always been absurdist on their face—and when his unique brand of satire doesn’t land cleanly, his films were left to rise or fall solely on the strength of their spectacle.
+Director Paul Verhoeven’s greatest provocations (Showgirls included) have always been absurdist on their face — and when his unique brand of satire doesn’t land cleanly, his films were left to rise or fall solely on the sheer strength of their spectacle.

 None of it was ever meant to be subtle.